ssbc/ssb-group-exclusion-spec/README.md

   L-. b adds e .->L2[L: a,b,c,e]
 ```

+Here we addressed two forked epochs.
+In the generalized case where two or more
+forked epochs have the same `common` membership, then the tie-breaking rule
+(section 4.3.) is used to select the preferred epoch.
+The tie-breaking rule
+supports multiple inputs.

-### 4.4.
+### 4.5.
 Resolving forked epochs with subset membership

 Suppose there are two forked epochs `L` and `R`.
 If `common(L,R) ⊂ common(R,L)`,
 then all peers in `common(L,R)` who detect the existence of both `L` and `R`
-MUST select `L` as the preferred epoch (regardless of the lexicographic order of
+MUST select `L` as the preferred epoch over `R`.
-their epoch keys) over `G`.
 See figure 4.

 ```mermaid
 ---